Eveio/laravel-dark-sky/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads](https://poser.pugx.org/naughtonium/laravel-dark-sky/downloads)](https://packagist.org/packages/naughtonium/laravel-dark-sky)

+> This is a fork from the original naughtonium/laravel-dark-sky package, to make it compatible with newer versions of Laravel.

 This provides a Laravel style wrapper for the DarkSky api.
 For more information regarding request and response formats, visit: https://darksky.net/dev/docs